dotnet/infer/userguide/The examples browser.md

 ## The Examples Browser

 The Examples Browser provides a simple way of viewing and running the tutorials and examples included in Infer.NET.
-The Examples Browser is built by the Tutorials project in the Infer2.sln Visual Studio solution found in the repository root folder.
+The Examples Browser is built by the Tutorials project in the Infer.sln Visual Studio solution found in the repository root folder.
 After launching the project you will get a window that looks like this:

 ![Infer.NET block diagram](ExamplesBrowser.PNG)